Merriam-Webster Online Dictionary

 SYNONIMS:

-shepherd; wrangle; egg, exhort, flog, goad, hound, press, prick, prod, prompt, scourge, spur, whip
+shepherd; wrangle; egg, exhort, flog, goad, hound, press, prick, prod, prompt, scourge, spur, whip9.

 to control the mechanical operation of